China & Tibet Food and Drink

-Tsampa: this is roasted barley flour that is often served for breakfast after being mixed with butter tea and flavoured with sugar, milk or yoghurt.
+Tsampa: this is roasted barley flour that is often served for breakfast after being mixed with butter tea and flavoured with sugar, milk or yogurt.
 Tsampa is a staple in Tibetan cuisine.

 Thukpa: a noodle soup with meat and vegetables.

 Yak yoghurt, butter and cheese are frequently used in Tibetan food.

 Tibet - Drink

 Yak butter tea is the most popular drink in Tibet.
 Regarding alcoholic drinks, Chiang is a beer made from barley and Pinjopo is rice wine.